Important Differences Between Baidu SEO and Google SEO

 What works on Google might not—and often does not—work on Baidu.
 A lot of things together are to account for this: from the content to the backlinks, and from the indexed time to the depth of homepages.
 There’s a lot that goes into Baidu SEOs that is poles apart from Google, and here are some of the major differences:

-Content is also a King on Baidu
+Content is King on Baidu

 While content is king in almost all places where SEO is concerned, Google will catch on websites faster if it has a number of credible backlinks.
 On Baidu, it is the content that must stand out and stand scrutiny before it can be included on the engine.
 The requirement therefore for high quality content is truly high on Baidu.